-I made a DOS tool for my own use some months ago, but now I decided to release it, because I think it may be useful for someone else, so here it is:
+I made a DOS tool for my own use some time ago, but I decided to release it, because I think it may be useful for someone else, so here it is:

 It is called "Unisound", or Universal ISA PnP Sound Card Driver for DOS.

-Current version is: v0.76b (Download link at the end of this post).
+Current version is: v0.77a (Download link at the end of this post).

 UNISOUND is a Freeware DOS-only tool useful to configure and initialize ISA PnP sound cards from serveral brands and models, like ESS, Creative, ALS, CMI, ADI, Yamaha, Diamond tech, Aztech, OPTi, Crystal, community-made ones like Orpheus, AWE64 Legacy...
 (And also some non-PnP cards, like early SB16 software configurable models which required DIAGNOSE.EXE, are supported).
 Works on all x86 CPUs (8088/8086/286/386... and higher).
 Check the TXT included in the ZIP file for full details.
 To get command line help, use: UNISOUND /H

 It is not only an ISA PnP sound card configuration tool, it's more like a driver.
 To initialize some cards properly, the PnP part is not enough, as a lot of them need further initialization sequences that in most cases are bad documented or no documented at all, or are obscure.
 This tool tries to be (almost) all-in-one solution, trying to do a full card initialization, and set some mixer values, in only ~40Kb.
 (Some cards as AWE cards, GUS PnP, or Maxi sound 64+SAM, CS4232... require special inits or firmware uploading.
 That is covered in the tool).